 Shoppers beware: Prices of more essential goods are expected to rise soon.

 As we recently noted, the cost of some products and services already has gone sky-high.
-In addition, some corporations recently have announced upcoming price hikes on household staples.
+In addition, some corporations recently have announced price hikes on household staples.

 Following are household products that are about to get more expensive.

 The pandemic revealed toilet paper to be perhaps the world’s most “essential” product.
 (Who knew?)

 Early last year, customers flocked to stores and emptied shelves, causing a TP shortage that lasted months.
 The run on toilet paper eventually subsided, but prices continue to rise.

 Kimberly-Clark Corp. recently announced price hikes across a majority of its consumer products, including Scott toilet paper.
 Watch for the price hikes later this month.

 Even the youngest of us cannot escape the rise in prices!
 Kimberly-Clark says its lines of baby and child care products — which include Huggies, Pull-Ups, GoodNites, DryNites and Little Swimmers — also will be among the products getting more expensive this month.

 Unfortunately, many of the items subject to rising costs are products that millions of people cannot afford to live without.
 Both Kimberly-Clark and Procter & Gamble also plan to hike prices on their incontinence products, for example.